 Provide Dental Treats and Toys

 Dental treats and toys are designed to reduce plaque and tartar while being enjoyable for your cat.
-Look for products that are safe for cats to avoid any problems and issues.
+Look for products that are safe for cats, products you can easily find at our vet pharmacy.

 Feed a Dental-Friendly Diet